Best Enclosure Size for Chinese Water Dragon

 Seasonal Habitat Adjustments for Chinese Water Dragon

 Your Chinese Water Dragon's habitat needs shift with the seasons.
 In warmer months, a 2-3 feet (60-90 cm) reptile needs cooling options: frozen treats, cooling mats, and increased air circulation around the terrarium.
 Never leave Chinese Water Dragon in unventilated spaces during heat.
-Winter preparation includes draft-proofing the terrarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the terrarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Chinese Water Dragon's respiratory health.
 Adjust exploration time routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Chinese Water Dragon's comfort and health across their 10-15 years (up to 20) lifespan.